- Total Investment: 97.000 €

 - Social Impact: Education, health, and empowerment

-- Project Situation: Installation phase
+- Project Situation: In full operation

 The panels have been fixed to concrete footings mounted on the ground so as not to compromise the integrity of the buildings.
 In addition, this facilitates the cleaning and maintenance of the panels.
 Likewise, the electrical distribution between the buildings has been performed.